ray-project/ray/doc/source/projects.rst

     # Commands/information to build the environment, once the cluster is
     # instantiated.
 This can include the versions of python libraries etc.
     # It can be specified as a Python requirements.txt, a conda environment,
-    # a Docker file or a shell script to run to set up the libraries.
+    # a Dockerfile, or a shell script to run to set up the libraries.
     environment: <<information/commands to build environment>>

     # List of commands that can be executed once the cluster is instantiated